-The United States spends $5 billion per year in Afghanistan, not counting the cost of the thousands of troops and military contractors there.
+The U.S. spends $5 billion a year in Afghanistan, not counting the cost of having thousands of troops and military contractors there

 , photo: Reuters/Mohammad Ismail